-As 2018 winds down, many individuals and families make a priority of giving charitably, to simultaneously perform tikkun olam ("healing the world") while also securing tax benefits before the year ends.
+As December 31st approaches, many individuals and families make a priority of giving charitably, to simultaneously take part in tikkun olam ("healing the world") while also securing tax benefits before the year ends.

 The Jewish Community Foundation, Inc. works closely with donors and their professional advisors to provide guidance during the process.

 As you consider your year-end giving, please take note of our donation deadlines to ensure your gift counts for 2020.

 Here are some suggestions when considering year-end charitable donations:

 1. Give Appreciated Assets (Rather than Cash) to Save on Taxes